orlawalsh/candle-queen/README.md

 * Contact Us Page - contact.html
   - Consists of a contact form, google maps and other location/contact information.

+All pages consist of a navigation bar at the top and a footer at the botton which includes an option to sign up to our newsletter and also links to find us on social media.

 ## Skeleton

 - Wirefames here